Applique Canvas Bag Tutorial

 It is warming up, the sun is shining, and soon Farmer’s Markets will be opening.
 This week we are sharing a fun and easy tutorial for a simple applique canvas bag.
 Whether you are toting around vegetables, books, or a beach towel and sunscreen, this bag is the perfect size for all your summer activities.

 For the free template, head to the subscriber library.
 Not a subscriber yet?
-Sign up below the video.
+Sign up below.

 If you’ve never made a bag before, a canvas tote bag is the perfect beginner project.
 We have step by step instructions on how to make a canvas bag.
 After you learn the process, you can change the size to make any size bag for any purpose.
 We like canvas for it’s durability, but you can also make this same bag from cotton fabrics.
 This bag is a simple afternoon sewing project.
 We didn’t want to make a plain bag, so we are sharing some simple appliques you can use to brighten it up.
 Use three flowers like we did, or add a whole garden full, it’s entirely up to you.